What Can I Do with my Biology of Global Health Major?

 - American Academy of Environmental Medicine

-For information about career options, internship and full-time opportunities, contact the Career Education Center at One Leavey Center, (202) 687-3493.
-For more information about the major and degree requirements, contact the Department of Biology at Reiss Science Building, Room 406, via e-mail at email@example.com, or call (202) 687-6247.
+For information about career options, internship and full-time opportunities, contact the Cawley Career Education Center at One Leavey Center, (202) 687-3493.
+For more information about the major and degree requirements, contact the Department of Biology at Reiss Science Building, Room 406, via email at firstname.lastname@example.org, or call (202) 687-6247.